NullVoxPopuli/ElectroMedia-Core/README.md

 * Finished redoing as much of the iterator handling with lambdas and STL Algorithms.
 * Changed some typdefs which were not consistent with the nomenclature.
 * Moved all FFTW functionality into its own Analyzer (LinearFFTAnalyzer).
 This works in sequence the same way as ArduinoReadableFileWriter did a long time ago.

-* **v0.2.0.4** -- Added Time Signature and Meter Analyzers as PatternAnalyzers.
-No implementation as of yet.
-* **v0.2.0.3** -- Added Linear and Pattern Analyzer, changed some things in the directories to match the new patterns
-* **v0.2.0.2** -- More changes to directory structure with some improvements to the Solution Explorer view.
-* **v0.2.0.1** -- Changed directory structure to make a bit more sense.
-* **v0.2.0.0** -- **Pre-Alpha Release 1**.
-Completed transition to the new EmcCore structure.
-FFT analysis is still part of the MusicFileOperations static class, but the Analyzers are in charge of their own behavior now.
-Goals now are to flesh out the Analyzer behavior to make the system more robust.
-Part of this Pre-Alpha Release is to also incorporate the GoogleTest framework.
-I will also be working heavily on performance enhancements (stack vs. heap memory for song data and the like, algorithm performance, et cetera).
-* **v0.1.9.7** -- Fleshed out more with the analyzers.
-Going to postpone the Analyzer threading until Pre Alpha 2 (v0.3.0.0).
-All that remains at the moment for Pre Alpha 1 (v0.2.0.0) is to make ConvertMp3ToArf to return a vector of spectral data and have the Analyzers do their thing in Analyzer::Analyze.
-* **v0.1.9.6** -- Changed the way that EMC handles Settings with config.json.
-Now, EMC has a global singleton "Settings" which is loaded into memory by the "SettingsBuilder" (formerly ConfigurationHandler).
-Further, major improvements have been added to the structure of EMC in preparation for the addition of the Analyzer package.
-* **v0.1.9.5** -- Major improvements to nomenclature.
-Changed many variable names and header guards to fit Google's C++ Style Guide.
-Also fixed up header inclusions and removed vestigial FrequencyMaximum class.
-* **v0.1.9.4** -- Added enumerated Return values for FFmpeg function, added some QoL improvements to ConfigurationHandler and CoreMath for dealing with file extensions and the like.
-Started tearing apart the ConvertMP3ToARF stuff.
-Moved ReadARF to EmcCore.
-* **v0.1.9.3** -- Removed FrequencyRangeProfile completely in response to Issue #7 on Github.
-* **v0.1.9.2** -- Added validation to AnalyzerFactory in response to Issue #6 "AnalyzerFactory should be fleshed out more (e.g. Validation)"